 It also offers a built-in registration system.
 This gives you the option of only allowing registered individuals with profiles to leave comments on your blog.
 You also have the opportunity to block non registered users from leaving comments.

 And also supports RSS.
 A simple method of allowing your visitors to subscribe and read your blog articles on all their devices via the many free RSS readers available.

 Spam protection is also including along with an integrated blacklist to manage and eradicate spam comments on your blog.
 As is trackback which notify’s you of anyone who links back to your site, as well as Pingback, which creates a comment if you link to a different blogs post or article.

-WordPress also makes it extremely easy to export and import your content between different platforms should you wish to ever move over to or away from WordPress in the future.
+WordPress also makes it extremely easy to export and import your content between different platforms should you wish to WordPress to another platform.

 Over 10 years since it was first introduced to the world; WordPress has made a significant impact on the internet.

 It’s also made a significant difference to the ease and efficiency in which companies can build and operate both their websites and business’s.

 I know I’m a big fan.
 But what about you?
 Do you have any questions about WordPress?
 Does that fully answer the question “What is WordPress?” for you?
 Let me know in the comments section below.

 And if you’d like to discuss a WordPress website design services with an experienced freelance web designer, you can get your complementary website discovery call here now.